 California Senate Bill No. 1 (“SB 1X”) imposes an “Electric Windfall Profits Tax” (hereinafter “the Tax”) on California taxpayers engaged in the business of generating and selling electricity in California in an amount equal to the portion of the sales price of electricity that exceeds the base price of $80/MWh.
 As opposed to Assembly Bill No. 128X (“AB 128X”) that “repays” the State’s General Fund, SB 1X returns the Tax to individual California income tax taxpayers in the form of a California Electricity Consumers Credit.
 Additionally, SB 1X will capture 100 percent of that portion of the sales price of electricity that is subject to the Tax.
 SB 1X will not apply to sales of electricity made pursuant to binding written contracts executed on or before the date SB 1X is signed into law.

 The Legislature’s express intention is to prohibit taxpayers from passing on, in any manner, any increased costs of doing business attributable to the imposition of the Tax.
 Moreover, the Legislature will not permit any rate increases in the provision of electrical services to offset the Tax.
-Consequently, the Tax will perversesubstantially increase the cost of providing electricity to purchasers and not permit the recovery of such costs.
+Consequently, the Tax will substantially increase the cost of providing electricity to purchasers and not permit the recovery of such costs.
 The net effect is generators will likely cease selling into California and curtail investment into California generation assets.

 Similar to AB 128X, SB 1X is open to a number of serious constitutional challenges.
 Additionally, SB 1X is open to a California constitutional challenge.